Family

 Family preparedness builds upon the concepts discussed in personal preparedness.

-Include these family members (when possible) in creating and updating emergency preparedness plans.
+Include all family members - including children, elders, and pets - in creating and updating emergency preparedness plans.

 Meeting Place